nephyst/BitD/BitD/Nightshades/Sessions/5 - The Mirroed Cube.md

 The crew finds themselves in an oak hallway with red carpet.
 The walls are lined with portraits of military heroes.
 The doors to the vault are wide open, revealing a marble room with a pedestal holding the mirrored cube. [[Sid Sage]] and [[Teal Templeton]] hold the vault doors open, with Teal jamming some swords to try and prevent them from moving. [[Tesslyn Comber]] and [[Nyx Smoak]] walk up and survey the cube.
 The cube seemed to reflect many images of battle and railroads.

-Nyx moves back just outside the doors and attemps to compell a ghost to help gather the cube.
+Nyx moves back just outside the doors and attempts to compel a ghost to help gather the cube.
 A bunch of crazy shit happens resulting in an immense commander appearing and decaying into an abomination in the center of the room.

 ![[Commander Horror.png]]

 [[Sid Sage]] resists the presence of the commander and pulls a spirit bane charm.
 The commander fills the room with laughter and hucks a halberd at Sid, pinning him against the wall.

 [[Nyx Smoak]] compelled the commander, claiming to be one of the emperors concubines.
 The commander takes a step back and recalls his halberd, causing Sid to slump to the floor.
 The commander quickly demanded proof of Nyx's claims.
-Nyx tried to pass her fine jewlery off as gifts from the king, distracting the commander for a brief moment.
+Nyx tried to pass her fine jewelry off as gifts from the king, distracting the commander for a brief moment.

 [[Tesslyn Comber]] quickly jaunts over to the cube, snatching it.
 After missing a warning from the DM, Tess decides to do this using her bare hands.
-A desperate attmpt to resist the consequences sends Tess over the edge, while barely preventing her from falling into a trance.
+A desperate attempt to resist the consequences sends Tess over the edge, while barely preventing her from falling into a trance.

 [[Sid Sage]] grabs a leather pouch from [[Teal Templeton]]'s pack, and uses it to secure the cube before grabbing [[Tesslyn Comber]] and heading for the exit.
 At the exit, he hucks the spiritbane charm at the commander and yells at Tess to run.
 Sid and Tess close the doors, leaving a small gap until Nyx makes it through and then slamming it shut.

 In the hallway [[Nyx Smoak]] sticks the ghost key in the first door, leading back to the office.
 The fireplace is lit, the inkwell on the desk holds a pen, and hot tea sits on a side table.
 The room is full of blood, and a dead body sits in the chair behind the desk.
-Another bloody corpse sits on the couch, and a dismembered servant has been spread accross the room.
+Another bloody corpse sits on the couch, and a dismembered servant has been spread across the room.

 The crew quickly moves on.